3n/MooTouch/README.md

 you design yourself.
 It is meant to be used by people who know how to write code and build their own apps._

-Currently provides a few helper events for common gestures, some Element extensions for getting and setting the translate3d property and a native iOS scrolling emulation class.
+Currently provides a native iOS scrolling emulation class.

 All code works on old-school "desktop" browsers as well, as "mouse" events are handled the same as touch events.